r-lib/clock/README.md

 <!-- badges: end -->

 clock is an R package for working with date-times.
-It is packed with features, including tools for: parsing, formatting, arithmetic, rounding, and extraction/updating of individual components.
+It is packed with features, including utilities for: parsing, formatting, arithmetic, rounding, and extraction/updating of individual components.
+In addition to these tools for manipulating date-times, clock provides entirely new date-time types which are structured to reduce the agony of working with time zones as much as possible.
+At a high-level, clock:
-Additionally, it:

--   Provides a new family of orthogonal date-time classes (durations, time points, zoned-times, and calendars) that partition responsibilities so that you only have to think about time zones when you need them.
+-   Provides a new family of date-time classes (durations, time points, zoned-times, and calendars) that partition responsibilities so that you only have to think about time zones when you need them.

--   Implements a high level API for Date and POSIXct classes that lets you get productive quickly without having to learn the details of the underlying classes.
+-   Implements a high level API for R’s native date (Date) and date-time (POSIXct) classes that lets you get productive quickly without having to learn the details of clock’s new date-time types.

 -   Requires explicit handling of invalid dates (e.g. what date is one month after January 31st?) and nonexistent or ambiguous times